School bullying: Complex cultural dynamics

 School bullying might not end with interaction between students; other dynamics may be visible within a school.
 Students may bully each other or others (teachers, staff, parents), but the students may also experience bullying from teachers or staff.
 These dynamics may also be in play between staff and teachers, parents and teachers, or any other combination thereof.

 Effects

 As a result of bullying, victims may feel depressed, anxious, angry, stressed, helpless, out of control, and may experience a significant drop in school performance, or, in rare cases, commit suicide (bullycide).
 They tend to feel more lonely and have difficulties adjusting to school.
 Over the long term, they may feel insecure, lack trust, exhibit extreme sensitivity or hypervigilance, develop mental illnesses such as avoidant personality disorder or post-traumatic stress disorder (PTSD), or develop other health challenges.

-They may also desire revenge, sometimes leading them to torment others in return.
+Victims of bullying may also desire revenge, sometimes leading them to torment others in return or retaliate against their bullies with force.
+A notable example of the latter was in 2011, when an Australian teenager named Casey Heynes became a viral sensation after throwing to the ground a bully who was punching him, which prompted both widespread public support for Heynes and the concern of some experts.